List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Horde Prime

 Horde Prime is the supreme ruler of the intergalactic Horde Empire.
-Horde Prime was created by Filmation for the She-Ra cartoon but has since crossed over to Masters of the Universe as well.
+Horde Prime was created by Filmation for the She-Ra animated series but has since crossed over to Masters of the Universe as well.

 Horde Prime is the ruler of the intergalactic Evil Horde.
 He is only seen surrounded by smoke.
 His full true form has never been seen, though the episode For Want of a Horse indicates that he has two heads.
 A metallic arm comes out of the cloud of smoke when he is outraged or angered.
 Horde Prime has a son named Prince Zed who calls Hordak his uncle, suggesting that Horde Prime and Hordak may be brothers or at least brothers-in-law.

 In the Masters of the Universe comics published in the United Kingdom by London Edition Magazines, Horde Prime appears as a regular-sized bearded humanoid with antennae which protrude through his helmet.

 A Horde Prime action figure was finally released in 2012 for the Masters of the Universe Classics toyline, sculpted by the Four Horsemen.
 It includes two interchangeable heads, one based on his UK comics design and the other resembles his brother Hordak.
 The latter head also includes a helmet to represent his Filmation look.
+His real name was Anillis and was responsible for wiping out a lot of Cosmic Enforcers.